 Data dissemination must be carried out without compromising confidentiality.
-The practice used by the ABS and the AIHW of not releasing data of cell size 2 or less (or 3 or less if one entity comprises the bulk) will be employed for state and/or territory data.
+The practice used by the ABS and the AIHW of generally not releasing data with a cell size of less than 5 will be employed for state and/or territory data.